Daizen Maeda

-Daizen Maeda (前田 大然, Maeda Daizen) is a Japanese professional footballer who plays as a forward for side Celtic and the Japan national team.
+Daizen Maeda (前田 大然, Maeda Daizen) is a Japanese professional footballer who plays as a left winger or forward for club Ipswich Town and the Japan national team.

+Maeda began his career with Matsumoto Yamaga before spells with Mito HollyHock, Marítimo and Yokohama F. Marinos, where he finished as the J1 League top scorer in 2021.
+Since joining Celtic in 2022, Maeda has won multiple domestic honours and established himself as one of the club's key attacking players.
+He has represented Japan internationally since 2019, featuring at the 2022 FIFA World Cup, 2023 AFC Asian Cup and 2026 World Cup.

 Club career

 Matsumoto Yamaga

-In 2016, Maeda joined Matsumoto Yamaga FC.
+In 2016, Maeda joined Matsumoto Yamaga.
 He got his J-League debut on 28 February 2016.
 It was on 28 August 2016, that he scored his first goal as a professional in an Emperor's Cup game against Tokuyama University.

 After his loan spell at Mito, he struggled for regular playing time and was loaned to the Portuguese club, Maritimo in 2019.
 He left the club in 2021 after his loan with Yokohama F. Marinos was made permanent.

 Mito HollyHock (loan)

-Maedan joined Mito HollyHock on a loan deal from February 2017 until January 2018.
+Maeda joined Mito HollyHock on a loan deal from February 2017 until January 2018.
 He ended the season while scoring 13 goals.

 Maritimo (loan)

 On 11 August 2019, he made his debut in the opening round of Portuguese League against Sporting CP when he came on as a substitute in the 57th minute.

-On 25 August 2019, Maeda scored his debut goal in a 3–2 loss to CD Tondela.
+On 25 August 2019, Maeda scored his debut goal in a 3–2 loss to Tondela.